Skip to Content

 5. Kale

-Kale has just started to grow in popularity in the past few years but is undeniably one of the lowest-calorie, nutrient-dense produce options available.
-And if you’re not into the raw lettuce version, recipes for kale span everything from homemade chips to smoothies, soups and pesto.
+Kale has just started to grow in popularity in the past few years, but is undeniably one of the lowest-calorie, nutrient-dense produce options available.
+And if you’re not into eating it raw, recipes for kale span everything from homemade chips to smoothies, soups, and pesto.

-“One especially great thing about Kale is that it’s cold-weather and frost resistant,” said Krautkramer.
+“One especially great thing about Kale is that it’s cold-weather and frost resistant,” Krautkramer says.
 “That makes it easy to grow and maintain, even in Wisconsin.”

-This powerhouse vegetable contains amounts of vitamin A, K, B6, C, calcium, potassium, copper and manganese that can help to reduce risk of:
+This powerhouse vegetable contains vitamin A, K, B6, C, calcium, potassium, copper, and manganese.
+All of these can help reduce the risk of:

 • Obesity